 Recruiters are…evil.
 Evil?
 Really?

 It’s a damning indictment of an industry that exists – primarily – to help people.
-In answer to the barrage of eye rolling that no doubt occurred: of course there’s a money making element.
+In answer to the barrage of eye-rolling that no doubt occurred: of course there’s a money-making element.
 But money is a by-product of success.
 And something not exclusive to the recruitment industry.

 But – when you get down to the brass tacks – the recruitment industry is meant to help businesses find the right people to further their success.

-It’s all about churn and burn.
+It’s all about churn and burns.